Tanishka101/Titanic-Survival-Prediction/README.md

 # Titanic-Survival-Prediction

-This project uses machine learning to predict which passengers survived the Titanic disaster.
-It shows the entire data science process, starting from cleaning the data to evaluating the model's performance.
+This project uses machine learning to predict which Titanic passengers survived.
+It shows the complete data science process, starting from cleaning the data to evaluating the model.

 # 🎯 Objective